Skip to main content

 What type of auto insurance do I need for an electric car?

-Electric car insurance is far simpler than you think.
+Electric car insurance (as well as hybrid car insurance) is far simpler than you think.
 The basic requirements of insurance for your electric vehicle are the same as any other car.
 In Canada, the mandated standard policy includes:

 • Third-party liability insurance: protects you financially from claims of third-party damage, including property damage, bodily injury, and death